What is UV?

 Step 4: Execute the cc3_info.py script

-We execute the script in the repo the same way we executed the standalone with the uv run.
+We execute the script the same way we executed the standalone script with the uv run.

 In this case our script does not have the inline metadata embedded within the Python script itself.
 That data is now in the pyproject.toml file.